Mammograms: Prevention with a Smile

+FORT BENNING, GA – “When patients come to Mammography, we don’t do average, we do awesome!”

-Martin Army Community Hospital Mammography Department's Medical Support Assistant Sharon Solomon distributed goodie bags to kick off Breast Cancer Awareness Month.
+Martin Army Community Hospital Medical Support Assistant Sharon Solomon exudes enthusiasm and energy because she wants to ensure patients come back for their routine mammograms.

+““I greet and check-in our patients,” said Solomon.
+“I book appointments and make sure our patients have a pleasant experience so they don’t mind seeing us next year.”

+Solomon returned to BMACH in 2015 for her second stint, after working at Carl R. Darnall Army Medical Center in Fort Hood, Texas.
+On active duty, the former food service specialist served all over the South and even overseas, before retiring in 1998.

 |Date Taken: